craigyjp/Polyphonic-6-note-MIDI-to-CV/README.md

 Poly/Unison/Mono modes

-Transpose Mode across 2 octaves
+Transpose Mode +/- one Octave

-Still to do:-
+Octave shift 0 to -3 Octaves to give 0V on bottom C

-Menus and encoder improved, but could be better
+Scaling on individual notes to improve tuning

-Implement push buttons instead of encoder
+Up/Down/Select buttons for menu